 When New Zealand’s 111 emergency service was introduced more than 60 years ago, all calls were made from traditional landlines using the copper lines network.
-Today, that has reduced to a small minority: three quarters of all 111 calls are made from mobile phones and many landline calls are made from phones that use newer fibre or fixed wireless network technologies.
+Today, that has reduced to a small minority: three quarters of all 111 calls are now made from mobile phones and many landline calls are made from phones that use fibre or fixed wireless network technologies.

 Summary of the Code